Create a Custom User Interface

 <a href="javascript:startTest()">Click here to start the test</a>

-As it stands clicking the start test button will run a test.
-However, there will be no user feedback to speak of.
+As it stands, clicking the start test button will run a test.
+However, there will be no user feedback.
 The page will be blank as the test runs.

 Place the div defined below into the HTML page to output any test errors.
-It's important that the ID of the div remains as it is shown below.
+The ID of the div must remain as shown.

 <div id="test_msg_out"></div>

-In step 2 a parameter named js-prog was defined that called a function named progress() and passed it a variable that holds the test progress.
+In step 2, a parameter named js-prog was defined that calls a function named progress() and passes it a variable holding the test progress.
 Create a function called progress() in the JavaScript file.

 function progress(prog) {